adobe/aem-guides-wknd-asset-compute/README.md

-# AEM Guides - WKND Asset Compute application
+# AEM Guides - WKND Asset Compute project

-Welcome to the WKND Asset Compute application!
+Welcome to the WKND Asset Compute project!

 This project contains the example code use to define a custom Asset Compute worker as illustrated in the [Asset Compute extensibility tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/asset-compute/overview.html).